ACA Premiums at Age 59 in 2026: All 50 States and D.C.

 5. 5

-New Mexico ranks fifth in absolute age gap at $917 to $1,868, a $951 per month difference.
-Despite a full-replacement state subsidy backfill program and comprehensive policy infrastructure, the underlying insurance market produces a top-five age-gap position.
+New Mexico ranks fifth in absolute age gap at $917 to $1,868, a $951-a-month difference.
+Despite a full-replacement state subsidy backfill program and policy infrastructure, the underlying insurance market produces a top-five age-gap position.

-The smallest age gaps are in the community-rated jurisdictions: New York, Vermont and Washington, D.C. all post a $0 age gap.
-Among age-rated states, New Hampshire ($500 per month gap) and Maryland ($495 per month) have the smallest absolute differences.
-Massachusetts and New Jersey, with their narrower state curves, post gaps of $457 per month and $420 per month respectively.
+The smallest age gaps are in the community-rated jurisdictions: New York, Vermont and Washington, D.C., all post a $0 age gap.
+Among age-rated states, New Hampshire ($500-a-month gap) and Maryland ($495 a month) have the smallest absolute differences.
+Massachusetts and New Jersey, with their narrower state curves, post gaps of $457 and $420 a month.

 Who Is the 59-Year-Old Marketplace Enrollee?

-Americans aged 55 to 64 are the single largest ten-year age band in the ACA marketplace.
+Americans ages 55 to 64 are the single largest 10-year age band in the ACA marketplace.
 5.5 million enrollees in this group held marketplace coverage as of the most recent enrollment period, accounting for 22.6% of total ACA marketplace enrollment.

 The geographic concentration of this cohort tracks closely with the most expensive states: